 The Company's products may be subject to recall or return for a variety of reasons, including product defects such as contamination, unintended harmful side effects or interactions with other substances, packaging safety and inadequate or inaccurate labeling disclosure.
 If any of the Company's products are recalled due to an alleged product defect or for any other reason, the Company could be required to incur the unexpected expense of the recall and any legal proceedings that might arise in connection therewith.
 The Company may lose a significant amount of sales and may not be able to replace those sales at an acceptable margin or at all.
 In addition, a product recall may require significant management attention.
 Although the Company has detailed procedures in place for testing its products, there can be no assurance that any quality, potency or contamination problems will be detected in time to avoid unforeseen product recalls, regulatory action or lawsuits.
-Additionally, if one of the products produced by the Company were subject to recall, the image of that product and the Company could be harmed.
-A recall for any of the foregoing reasons could lead to decreased demand for the Company's products and could have a material adverse effect on the results of operations and financial condition of the Company.
+Additionally, if one of the products produced by the foregoing reasons could lead to decreased demand for the Company's products and could have a material adverse effect on the results of operations and financial condition of the Company.
 Additionally, product recalls may lead to increased scrutiny of the Company's operations by Health Canada and other regulatory agencies, requiring further management attention and potential legal fees and other expenses.